 The Modern Art Museum of the City of Paris is a municipal museum that's part of the Palais de Tokyo arts complex at Trocadero.
 Inaugurated in 1961, the museum is situated in a building that was originally opened for the occasion of the 1937 International Art and Technical Exhibition.
 The vast permanent collection is entirely free—perfect for if you're visiting Paris on a modest budget.

 Meanwhile, the adjoining Palais de Tokyo is a true pilgrimage site for anyone interested in the Parisian and global avant-garde.
-First opened in 2002, this exhibition space, where a steady flow of cutting-edge installations and shows are curated, also boasts a pleasant, modern... cafe-restaurant perfect for a bite (Visit the official website for more info).
+First opened in 2002, this exhibition space, where a steady flow of cutting-edge installations and shows are curated, also boasts a pleasant, modern cafe-restaurant perfect for a bite (see their official website for more info).

 The sister museums share a terrace offering breathtaking views over the Eiffel Tower and the Champs de Mars—perfect for pictures from new vantages.

 Prior to or after visiting the globe’s most recognizable tower, there’s little more idyllic than floating down the Seine and witnessing many of the city’s sublime landmarks and places from the water.
 Bateaux-Mouches and Bateaux Parisiens are two of the major companies offering sightseeing river cruises and romantic dinner packages; both are moored near the Eiffel.
-From Notre-Dame Cathedral to the Musée d’Orsay and the Louvre, some of the city’s major sights and attractions can be spotted from the boat: offering you a perfect overview of classic Paris, especially if you’re only in town for 48 hours or 72 hours.Continue to 5 of 7 below.
+From Notre-Dame Cathedral to the Musée d’Orsay and the Louvre, some of the city’s major sights and attractions can be spotted from the boat: offering you a perfect overview of classic Paris, especially if you’re only in town for two or three days.

-Constructed by King Louis XIV in the 17th century as a place to house wounded war veterans, or les invalides, this structure is no hotel, but a military hospital and royal armory.
-It's easily recognised from afar thanks to its lavish golden-domed rooftop.
+Constructed by King Louis XIV in the 17th century as a place to house wounded war veterans or les invalides, this structure is no hotel, but a military hospital and royal armory.
+It's easily recognized from afar thanks to its lavish golden-domed rooftop.
 Its royal history was brusquely interrupted by the French Revolution, however, when revolutionary fighters broke in and stole thousands of weapons.

 The tomb of Napoleon I can be viewed at the Invalides' Dome Church as part of the general admission ticket to the complex and its many buildings.
 Those interested in military history and armories can also visit the Musée de l’Armée.
 For classical music fans, there are year-round concerts held at the Invalides; these are especially pleasant to attend on long summer evenings.